LambdaAK/LambdaScript/README.md

 LambdaScript is a ***statically-typed*** ***functional programming language*** designed to make it easy to write elegant and expressive code.
 It features a powerful type system underpinned by ***kinds***, which allows for ***higher-order arithmetic on types***.

 It also features a type inference engine similar to the ***Hindley-Milner algorithm***, which can infer the types of most expressions, so you don't have to write them out.

-Currently, LambdaScript is an interpreted language with the lexer, parser, typechecker, and evaluator all written in OCaml.
-In the future, I plan to make a compiler to JavaScript, which would allow LambdaScript to have a wider range of applications.

 # Semantics